 The engine in the M6 version is that reliable as the modified V8 from 2013, but since it’s a high performance car, some owners simply abused it-and in that case it can have bigger oil consumption or other issues.

-By the way, sometimes you won’t get the regular low oil level warning even if the oil level is lower than it should be, so because of this you have to check the oil level through the iDrive regularly!
+By the way, sometimes you won’t get the regular low oil level warning even if the oil level is lower than it should be.
+Because of this you have to check the oil level through the iDrive regularly!

 Diesel engines

--Then you should also check for strange vibrations from the engine at idle since there were a couple of cases of prematurely worn engine mounts.
+Check also for strange vibrations from the engine at idle since there were cases of prematurely worn engine mounts.

 What about cars with this diesel engine with more than 200 000 – 250 000 km?